karatelabs/karate/README.md

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.
 You can then skip the next few sections, as the `pom.xml`, recommended directory structure and starter files would be created for you.

+> If you are behind a corporate proxy, or especially if your local Maven installation has been configured to point to a repository within your local network, the command below may not work.
+One workaround is to temporarily rename or disable the [`settings.xml`](https://maven.apache.org/settings.html) file, and try again.

 You can replace the values of `com.mycompany` and `myproject` as per your needs.

 ```